mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 1. Imagine that you attend a dinner party of 100 people, and 88 of them are complete strangers.
 2. During the course of the evening, you will get to meet every single person, and you will attempt to determine whether you have met this person before.
-3. Suppose that you claim to have met 10 people of those people before, and that 8 of them were indeed correct.
+3. Suppose that you claim to have met 10 of those people before, and that 8 of them were indeed correct.
 4. We would say that your precision is 80% (8/10), and that your recall is 66.7% (8/12).

 By tuning your algorithms, you might be able to achieve performance characteristics that are more desirable for your business needs.
 For instance, you may want to tradeoff having a lower recall for a higher precision by increasing the minimum threshold of certainty before classifying someone as “met before” (e.g., you must also remember their name and the place where you met them).